 Short Bio

-Yutian has published over 40 peer-reviewed papers with a total citation of at premier software engineering venues such as ICSE, ESEC/FSE, OOPSLA, CCS, TheWebConf (WWW), ASE, ISSTA, SANER, ISSRE, ICPC conferences, and IEEE Transactions on Software Engineering (TSE), ACM Transactions on Software Engineering and Methodology (TOSEM), IEEE Transactions on Reliability (TReli), JSS, IST journals.
-One work received the Best Industry Paper Award at ISSRE'18.
+Yutian has published 50+ top-tier papers at premier software engineering venues such as ICSE, ESEC/FSE, OOPSLA, CCS, TheWebConf (WWW), ASE, ISSTA, SANER, ISSRE, ICPC conferences, and IEEE Transactions on Software Engineering (TSE), ACM Transactions on Software Engineering and Methodology (TOSEM), IEEE Transactions on Reliability (TReli), JSS, IST journals.
+His works received the Best Industry Paper Award at ISSRE, and ACM SIGSOFT Distinguished Paper Award at ICSE.
 Three works reported defects in the Android OS, which are confirmed by the Google Security Team.
 He serves as an Editorial Board Member for the Frontiers in Computer Science journal and Scientific Programming.
-He also serves as the PC member of over 10 international conferences such as PLDI, ICSE, ESEC/FSE, ASE, TheWebConf, ICPC, SANER, CAiSE, EASE, SEKE, MSR, APSEC, MobileSoft, VaMoS.
-His research is partially supported by National Natural Science of China (NSFC), Science and Technology Commission of Shanghai Municipality, OpenAI, Google.
-His future research plans are directed towards advancing the techniques to automatically test programs and locate bugs, and providing tool support for their applications.

 Collaborative distances: Dijkstra number of 4.
 Erdős number of 4.